Deruago/theDeamerProject/README.md

 To start up generating compilers and ecosystems, it is highly recommended to visit the example repo: https://github.com/Deruago/DeamerExamples.

-## Examples and Tutorials

-For Examples and Tutorials go to the Example Repo: "https://github.com/Deruago/DeamerExamples"

 ## Discord Community

 Official Discord Server: https://discord.gg/YUwW2UdgM4